yracine/device-type.myneurio/readme.md

 If you want to create also some Neurio Appliances under ST, execute MyNeurioServiceMgr again under My Apps.

-You then just need to press Next till the last page where your appliances are selected.
+You then just need to press 'Next' till the last page where your appliances are selected.
 Then, you press 'Done' to confirm the creation.

 After pressing 'Done' on the last page, the smartapp will instantiate the MyNeurioAppliance objects under